Developer-Autodesk/viewer-javascript-tutorial/chapter-3.md

 ```

 <a name="Step2"></a>
-## Step 2 – Reference the extension script
+## Step 2 â€“ Reference the extension script

 Reference the extension file in your index.html by adding the following script element to the header (change the path if you installed the file anywhere other than the www subfolder):